USS Barnwell: History

 Barnwell was of the VC2-S-AP5 Victory ship design type and was named for Barnwell County, South Carolina.
-She was laid down on 25 July 1944 at Wilmington, California, by the California Shipbuilding Corp., under a Maritime Commission contract (MC hull 48); launched on 30 September 1944; and sponsored by Mrs. M. L. Rhodes; fitted out at Oakland, California, by the Moore Dry Dock Co.; and commissioned on 19 January 1945.
+She was laid down on 25 July 1944 at Wilmington, Los Angeles, by the California Shipbuilding Corp., under a United States Maritime Commission contract (MC hull 48); launched on 30 September 1944; and sponsored by Mrs. M. L. Rhodes; fitted out at Oakland, California, by the Moore Dry Dock Co.; and commissioned on 19 January 1945.

 The attack transport spent the rest of the month getting ready for her shakedown by holding drills and taking on supplies.
 On 30 January, she stood out of San Francisco Bay and set course for San Pedro.
 There, shakedown training took up the first two weeks of February, and type training occupied the remainder.
 On 2 March, she put in at Terminal Island for a three-week post-shakedown availability.
 On 21 March, Barnwell got underway for San Diego where she embarked passengers and loaded cargo bound for Hawaii.
 She reached Pearl Harbor on 29 March and spent April conducting amphibious training in the islands.

 Early in May, troops and cargo filled her spaces, and Barnwell left Oahu for the central Pacific on the 8th.
 She first stopped in the Marshall Islands then moved on to Guam to unload part of her cargo and to disembark some of her passengers, before delivering the remainder of both to Saipan.
 Next, she sailed to the Caroline Islands where she took troops on board at Ulithi for passage to Leyte.
 After stopping at Tacloban on Leyte, Barnwell transferred 23 landing craft to the boat pool at Samar and then headed back to the United States, carrying sailors and marines.
 Following a stop at Pearl Harbor en route, she disembarked her passengers and unloaded her cargo at San Francisco before starting voyage repairs.